pppreap/challenge4_timedcodingquiz/readme.md

 # Challenge 4 Timed Javascript Fundamentals Code Quiz
 Using WEB APIs, Javascript, HTML and CSS, a timed coding quiz will be created.
 It will contain multiple choiced questions on Javascript fundamentals and a clean, polished, and responsive user interface.
-High cores along  with user initial will be stored.
+High scores along with user initial will be stored.
 Link to Application:(https://)

 # User Story